laoban-dev/laoban/README.md

 * `laoban compactStatus` will crunch the status down

 # TODO

+## Validation on laoban.json

+## Validation on project.details.json

+## Profiling each command
+* Add to log
+* Create new '.profile' which is appended to by each command
+* Add command to show profiles
+    * latest
+    * maybe some stats
+    * maybe even a picture...

 ## Autocalculate generation from links
 Because we have links between projects we can calculate this and display them